LoGreHub/gettingandcleaningdata/README.md

   **Please note** based on assignment description n°2 the regex expression filters out:
 - set of meanFreq() variables

-    All of the following vectors used on the angle() variable
+  All of the following vectors used on the angle() variable:
 - gravityMean
 - tBodyAccMean
 - tBodyAccJerkMean
 - tBodyGyroMean
 - tBodyGyroJerkMean

 **3 - Editing the activity variable**